the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 Yes.
 I would like a mentor with some Cloud computing experience to help troubleshoot problems on Azure should they arise.
 It can be quite difficult to give one-on-one support whilst also live demo-ing to the rest of the room and so a mentor would be appreciated.
+Anna Krystalli and Patricia Herterich are other core members of the Turing Way team who have volunteered to help with the session.

 ### Resources and accessibility needs